 - 1. Significant Ecological Areas (SEA). - Wireless facilities are discouraged within a SEA; within 250 feet of a SEA. - Wireless facilities are discouraged on land or ground that is undisturbed. - Wireless facilities shall collocate on existing vertical infrastructure (e.g., streetlight, utility pole) wherever possible and minimize new ground disturbance to the greatest extent feasible. - 2.
 Significant Ridgelines.
 Installations are strongly discouraged in the following locations: - In view of a mapped significant ridgeline. - In a location that impedes views of mapped significant ridgelines. - Within 50 feet of a mapped significant ridgeline. - 3.
 Environmentally-protected areas.
-Installations in environmentally-protected areas (other than SEAs and ridgelines, properties identified or designated as within Hillside Management Areas, Coastal Zones, within a national forest, and within other areas identified or designated as environmentally sensitive) shall utilize existing vertical infrastructure and seek to minimize new ground disturbance to the greatest extent feasible. - 4.
-Rural Outdoor Lighting District (ROLD).
-Wireless installations, especially those mounted on new support structures that serve as streetlights or pedestrian lights in the ROLD shall comply with the additional requirements in Chapter 22.80 (Rural Outdoor Lighting District) of the County Code. - 5.
-Historic resources and landmarks.
+Installations in environmentally-protected areas (other than SEAs and ridgelines, properties identified or designated as within Hillside Management Areas, Coastal Zones, within a national forest, and within other areas identified or designated as environmentally sensitive) shall utilize existing vertical infrastructure and seek to minimize new ground disturbance to the greatest extent feasible.

+4. Rural Outdoor Lighting District (ROLD).
+Wireless installations, especially those mounted on new support structures that serve as streetlights or pedestrian lights in the ROLD shall comply with the additional requirements in Chapter 22.80 (Rural Outdoor Lighting District) of the County Code.

+5. Historic resources and landmarks.

-- No new facilities shall be permitted on or within historic resources or structures listed or eligible for listing on the national, state, or county historic registers. - Existing facilities located on or within historic resources or structures listed or eligible for listing in any historic registers shall be located and designed to eliminate impacts on the historic resource. - A Historic Resource Assessment may be required to determine if the project adversely impacts a historic resource and recommend mitigation of impacts.
+- No new facilities shall be permitted on or within historic resources or structures listed or eligible for listing on the national, state, or county historic registers.
+Facilities may be located elsewhere on the property containing the historic resource or structure. - Existing facilities located on or within historic resources or structures listed or eligible for listing in any historic registers shall be located and designed to eliminate impacts on the historic resource. - A Historic Resource Assessment may be required to determine if the project adversely impacts a historic resource and recommend mitigation of impacts.

 SECTION 8.
-DESIGN GUIDELINES FOR STRUCTURE-MOUNTED AND CO-LOCATED FACILITIES
+DESIGN GUIDELINES FOR STRUCTURE-MOUNTED AND COLLOCATED FACILITIES